Do you change your wardrobe weekly, monthly, or yearly?

-No matter how much you spend on clothes and how often you do, it is vital to consider maintaining your clothes.
+No matter how much or often you spend on clothes, it is vital to consider maintaining your clothes.

-To keep you right on track, this article will consider ten practical tips on how to maintain clothes.
+To keep you right on track, here are the ten practical tips on how to maintain clothes.

-10 Stunning Tips on How to Maintain Clothes
+The 10 Simple Tips on How to Maintain Clothes

 1. Fold Clothes Appropriately

 Clothes should be folded along the seams.

 Doing so not only maintains the shape of the cloth but also prevents unwanted creases.